-High Altitude sickness is real and might critically impact your health and over all tour if precaution is taken.
-Majority of the tours are operated with the aid of local travel company in coined with altitude sickness in thoughts.
+High Altitude sickness is real and might critically impact your health and overall tour if precaution is taken.
+A local travel company runs the majority of the trips with altitude sickness in thoughts.
 Please seek advice from your private medical doctor approximately it some months before your journey.

 37. Sun protection

-Tibet’s higher altitude means it is closer to sun and the thinner atmosphere of the Plateau additionally filters much less UV radiation than low land. according to world health organization ‘’ every thousand meter of altitude increase 10 to 20% of UV levels in atmosphere”.
-The sun is fierce in Tibet. it’s far sugesst for a sun screen with 50 sun protection factor (SPF) and lip solar screen for lip protection too.
+Tibet’s higher altitude means it is closer to the sun and the thinner atmosphere of the Plateau additionally filters much less UV radiation than low land.
+According to world health organization ‘’, every thousand meters of altitude increase 10 to 20% of UV levels in the atmosphere”.
+The sun is fierce in Tibet.
+It’s far suggested for a sunscreen with 50 sun protection factor (SPF) and lip solar screen for lip protection too.

-there are many stray dogs in Tibet, in particular around the monasteries and remote regions. if you are traveling a distant places for trekking or hiking.
-There are dogs guarding the herds or nomad tents.
-It is suggested to go together with the Group. it is also wise to seek advice from your physician about getting rabies shot in case you are trekking in Tibet or touring to remote places. dogs in towns and monasteries are pretty laid. yet the preventive attention is a good practice.
+There are many stray dogs in Tibet, in particular around the monasteries and remote regions.
+If you are trekking in Tibet, Dogs are guarding the herds or nomad tents.
+It is suggested to go together with the Group.
+Dogs in towns and monasteries are pretty laid.
+The preventive attention is a good practice.

-In Tibet most people wears cloth face masks, for lots reasons;
+In Tibet most people wear cloth face masks, for lots of reasons;

-b) To assist preserve the moist against extraordinary dry air outdoor.
+- To assist, preserve the moist against extraordinary dry air outdoor.

 40. Drink plenty of Water.

-It is also recommend drink a warm water with a pinch of salt.
+It is also recommended to drink warm water with a pinch of salt.
 It works wonder for high altitude sickness.

 While traveling, you can experience either constipation or diarrhea in Tibet.
-Consult your medical doctor for suggest and prescription on stomach problems on the street.
-Medicine for motion illness is also endorsed in case you get unwell while driving.
+Consult your medical doctor for suggestions and prescription on stomach problems on the street.
+Medicine for motion illness is also advice in case you get unwell while driving.

 42. Safety driving

-Tibet is quite safe place for driving.
+Tibet is entirely a safe place for driving.
 Most drivers had many years of experiences.
-Generally, the regulations for driving is very strict, which include the speed restriction and the Time for travel.
-No tourist vehicle are allow to travel in overdue night time after 10:00 pm.
+Generally, the regulations for driving is stringent, which include the speed restriction and the Time for travel.
+No tourist vehicle is allowed to travel in late night time after 10:00 pm.

-But majority of excursion is include very very long hour of driving. it is suggest for tourist to provide driver an sufficient time to relaxation at the least 20 minute every four hours of drive. so that it will prevent evening rush to reach at the sleeping destination.
-Do not says in on the stops more than guides advice.
+But the majority of the excursion includes the very very long hour of driving.
+It is suggested for the visitor to provide driver sufficient time to relax at the least 20 minute every four hours of drive.
+So that, it will prevent evening rush to reach the sleeping destination.
+Do not say in on the stops more than guides advice.
 Communicate up if you experience uncomfortable if the driver is rushing up.

-There is a superb likelihood that it’s going to rain sooner or later in your adventure to Tibet, so bring a few properly rain gear, or at least get an umbrella or rain poncho somewhere along the way. it’s going to surely get cold in the nighttime, specially in spring, fall or winter, and you’ll need a few cold-weather equipment: very warm jacket, warm hat, gloves, long undies or fleece-covered pants.
-Days time can be very hot in the strong sun, so you’ll need layers.
+There is a superb likelihood that it’s going to rain sooner or later in your adventure to Tibet, so bring a few properly rain gear, or at least get an umbrella or rain poncho somewhere along the way.
+It’s going to inevitably get cold in the nighttime, especially in spring, fall or winter, and you’ll need a few cold-weather equipments: warm jacket, warm hat, gloves, long undies or fleece-covered pants.
+Days time can be scorching in the intense sun, so you’ll need layers.